Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 The Statement descriptor sent with the transaction

-- This is pulled from the information listed on the Settings > Billing & Services > Online Payments page
+- This is pulled from the information listed on Settings > Payment processing > Online payments

 - The Amount charged

-- The Net amount that will be received in your payout for this transaction
+- The Net amount that’ll be received in your payout for this transaction

 - The Date the transaction was processed

-- The Payout this transaction was included in, what day it arrived
+- The Payout this transaction was included in, and what day it arrived

-- Card Details related to the specific card charged
+- Payment method details related to the specific card charged

 How can I find a total of the credit card processing fees I've paid?